saanuregh/discord.js-pagination/README.md

 # discord.js-pagination
 A simple utility to paginate discord embeds.
-Built on discord.js@^12.0.0 (master) but should work on older versions.
+Built on discord.js@^13.0.0, v12 support is available (see below) but is not supported.
 Compatible with MessageEmbeds, RichEmbeds (not tested).
 Pages are embeds.

 # Installation
+For discord.js@^13.0.0

 * `npm install discord.js-pagination`

+For the older version of the package with discord.js@^12.0.0 support:

+* `npm install discord.js-pagination@1.0.3`

+**Note: the usage for 1.0.3 is completely different (not supported)**

 # Usage